Shinobubu/NumericalInput/README.md

 ![Step_1](https://github.com/Shinobubu/NumericalInput/assets/14949931/76a3fd64-d7b6-4224-90d7-ea09997b6586)

+> Importing the hotkey file will **override** your existing custom hotkey binds!
+Skip this step if you don't want to manually input your own hotkeys

 # Creating Hotkeys

-Importing the shortcut file will **override** your existing custom hotkey binds!
-If you don't want this to happen you can create your own custom script keybind
-- Create a new Runtime Command Editor
+- Create a new Runtime Command Editor (For Move Numerical)
 - Name: _MoveNumerical_
 - Category: _Custonm Scripts_
 - Sub-Category: _Transform_